conedevelopment/policy/README.md

 > Note, the command will append the `Policy` automatically in the file name.
 > It means you may pass only the model name when running the command.

-After you generated the policy files, run `npm` to compile all the policies.
+After you generated the policy files, use `npm` to compile all the JavaScript, including policies.

 ***